Last Updated January 25, 2021

 - Buy a less expensive home

-If you’re not in a position to move right now, try to make some extra money by renting out ;s room(s) or your entire home when you’re not there.
+If you’re not in a position to move right now, try to make some extra money by renting out a room(s) or your entire home when you’re not there.
 You can use platforms like Airbnb or VRBO.com to help you find renters and earn some extra money.

 - Related Articles: Reduce Housing Expenses: How To Get Out Your Current Living Situation